Table of Contents

 Think of companion planting as pairings - 2 plants chosen for symbiotic benefit.

-Guild planting is more like a coalition or team of plants which all harmonize in a symbiotic relationship as well.
+Guild planting, on the other hand, is more like a coalition or a team of plants which all harmonize.

 Disclaimer: This post may contain affiliate links.
 Refer to the privacy policy for more information.

-In guild planting, the multi-layered plant community usually revolves around a central tree or a key crop species as the cornerstone or anchor.
+In guild planting, the multi-layered plant community usually revolves around a central tree or a key crop species as the cornerstone or anchor, and then a variety of other crops are selected which will grow well together.

 Guild Planting vs. Syntropic Agroforestry